sjsakib/ABPBloodBank/README.md

 3. Create a firebase project [here.](https://firebase.google.com/console)

 4. A `google-services.json` file contains all of the information required by the Firebase Android SDK to connect to your Firebase project.
-To automatically generate the json file, follow [this guide](https://github.com/react-native-community/react-native-google-signin/blob/master/get-config-file.md) to generate the file.
+To automatically generate the json file, follow [this guide](https://github.com/react-native-community/react-native-google-signin/blob/master/get-config-file.md).
 Once downloaded, place this file in the root of the project at `android/app/google-services.json`.
 Replace the existing file.

-5. Create a realtime database from firebase console with this following security rules.
+5. Create a realtime database from firebase console with these following security rules.

 ```json
 {